This country-specific Q&A provides an overview to tax laws and regulations that may occur in United States.

 RSUs are not subject to income taxation at vesting, but are subject to Social Security and Medicare taxes upon vesting.

-Restricted stock issued by a corporation is subject to ordinary income taxes (the maximum US federal income tax rate is 37% in 2018), Social Security taxes and Medicare taxes at vesting unless a so-called “Section 83(b) election” was timely made by the participant by filing a statement including IRS-prescribed information with the IRS and the employer within 30 day s of grant and including any “bargain element” in income for that year.
-In each case, applicable taxes are calculated by reference to the fair market value of the shares as determined on the vesting date.
+Restricted stock issued by a corporation is subject to ordinary income taxes (the maximum US federal income tax rate is 37% in 2019), Social Security taxes and Medicare taxes at vesting (based upon the fair market value of the shares) unless a so-called “Section 83(b) election” was timely made by the participant by filing a statement including IRS-prescribed information with the IRS and the employer within 30 day s of grant and including any “bargain element” in income for that year.

-Profits interests granted in LLCs are taxed at vesting in a manner similar to restricted stock of a corporation unless a Section 83(b) election is timely made or the requirements of an IRS revenue procedure are satisfied.
+Profits interests granted in LLCs are taxed at vesting in a manner similar to restricted stock of a corporation unless a Section 83(b) election was timely made or the requirements of an IRS revenue procedure were satisfied.

 (iii) on exercise;